What is diacetyl?

 As the electronic cigarette is used to help people quit smoking, it must tend towards total safety.
 Therefore, the French manufacturers and the FIVAPE campaign for vapers' safety and adapt themselves to the latest scientific advances in this field.

 France is one of the countries that tests e-liquids the most.
-Their compositions are publicly available, that way you know exactly what you're inhaling.
+Their compositions are publicly available; that way, you know exactly what you're inhaling.

 Also, your bottle of e-liquid displays all the mandatory information and the manufacturer's contacts.
 That way, you can quickly and easily access the product's info.

-What alternative is there to diacetyl e-liquids?
+What alternative to vape diacetyl-free e-liquids?

 As we said, France is one of the countries where companies established vaping manufacturing standards from the get-go.
 Adding to this, a great number of e-liquids are tested each year and regularly analysed in France.
 The results are publicly available and make new regulations possible.

-All the factors like composition, packaging and manufacturing location are carefully studied and controlled to allow you to vape in the best conditions.
+All the factors, like composition, packaging, and manufacturing location, are carefully studied and controlled to allow you to vape in the best conditions.

 The status of diacetyl in France